Entitled "USA Just Wouldn't Work Without Immigrant Labor," its subtext is that the American working man is idle and stupid:

 Q: Who favors granting legal status?

-it's the group that always gets left out of this discussion.
+One other group should be mentioned as opposing immigration, it's the group that always gets left out of this discussion.

 This group, which by Beltway standards is considered a "fringe", comprises up to 70% of the American people.